 How to Apply

 It is strongly recommended that prospective applicants review the Kress Foundation website to better understand the possible relevance of their research to the Kress Foundation’s areas of interest.
 Applicants are required to submit the following materials AS ONE PDF DOCUMENT.

 - Cover page, including Project Title; Name of Applicant(s), including primary contact person; Applicant Address; Phone; Email.
-Also, please specify whether you are applying for the Fitch Mid-Career Grant or the Richard L. Blinder Award; and specify the amount of grant money requested.
+Also, please specify for which award you are applying; and specify the amount of grant money requested.

 - Brief description of project, including how the final work product will be disseminated.
 Applicants are encouraged to be succinct and the description is not to exceed three (3) pages.